csbrady-warwick/EIS-2/README_DECK.md

 ```

 * `block_text` is the name of the block that triggered this action.
 Since this function is attached to a class of deck blocks and not a specific block this will always be the name of a block specified in the definition even if you are remapping a block
+* `pass_number` is the number of the pass through the deck that is currently happening.
+This is specified by the host code
 * `parent_kind` is an array of definition IDs for all of the block definitions in the heirarchy up to and including the definition for the current block
 * `status_code` is used to pass status information from the EIS deck system to the function and return data from the function that is not an error
 * `host_state` is used to pass back a bitmask to the host code containing information from the callback function